getAlby/bitcoin-connect/demos/html/README.md

 You can also manually visit any file at `http://localhost:8000/demos/html/<file>.html`

-> Note: To make testing easy, the examples here use a faucet rather than real Bitcoin.
-You can grab some free testing sats from https://faucet.nwc.dev to get started.
+> Note: To make testing easy, these examples use a test Lightning address.
+Invoices can't be paid with real sats; please use sats from the faucet: https://faucet.nwc.dev